luujfer/SDHacks2016/README.md

 - Pin clusters
     - zooming out shows the number of pins within one pin
 - implement multiple pins saved to the map
-- Firebase shows USERID , GROUPID, PLACEID, PLACENAME, DATEADDED
+- Firebase shows USERID , GROUPID, PLACEID, PLACENAME, DATEADDED, CATEGORY, ALREADYVISITED =True/false
-- VICINITY NOTIF
+- VICINITY NOTIFICATION to phone
-    - when you're in the area
+    - when you're in the area --> reminder
+- fix bugs
+    - repeated entries -> check placeID and list to see if there was already an existing node in the database
+- andriod app option
+- filters for pin categories + already visited placed
+- collaborative lists
+- once visited, disabled/greyed